-We sing songs that go, “Lord, I want to be just like You; I want to do the things that you do.”
+We sing, “Lord, I want to be just like You; I want to do the things that you do.”

 We tell each other, “I am trying to be more like Christ.”

 We wear obtuse bracelets that remind us to ask ourselves, “What would Jesus do?”

 But what do these statements imply?
 Are we really called to be like Jesus?
 Is that why He came to earth?
 To set a good example, and therefore show us how to live?

 No. No, we are not called to be like Jesus.
 Jesus was God, and he was perfect.

 Who is the one who wants to be like God?
 Satan.

 Satan was originally a high-ranking angel named Lucifer.
-Lucifer wanted to be like God, and it got him kicked out of heaven, and I’m pretty sure we want to go to heaven, not get kicked out.
+Lucifer wanted to be like God, and it got him kicked out of heaven.

 “I will ascend above the heights of the clouds; I will be like the most High.”
 (Isaiah 14:14)

 That is where evil and sin originated.
 As a result, Lucifer was cast down to earth and doomed to hell.
 He became the devil, Satan, our adversary, and his entire objective for the past 6,000 years has been to become like God.